-Marker painted coffee filter crafts are one of my go to activities with my kids!
+Marker painted coffee filter crafts are one of my go to activities for younger kids!
 It’s the perfect activity for the 30 minutes it takes me to throw dinner together in the late afternoon.
-Coffee filter painting keeps the kids busy and my 2 year old can do it by herself without much mess.
+Coffee filter painting keeps the kids busy and my 4 year old can do it totally on her own.
 The process is fun and painting the colors together with water keeps kids interested in making more.
 I also love that there are so many things to make with the tie dye coffee filters once they dry.
 You can craft everything from butterflies to snails and even party decorations!

 The best part?
 You likely have most of the materials on hand!
 I don’t drink drip coffee, so I bought a mega pack of coffee filters for crafting purposes.
 It’s absolutely the cheapest art canvas you will ever find!
 Here’s what you need to make tie dye coffee filters.

 - Coffee filters (Here’s a great deal for a pack of 300 on Amazon.)

 - Tray or baking sheet

 Set out a few coffee filters and let the kids color all over them with marker.
 Make designs, scribbles, pictures, it doesn’t matter.

 Fill a plastic cup with an inch or so of water.
 Make sure the coffee filters are on top of a tray or baking sheet so the colored water as somewhere to collect.
 Then, show the kids how to dip the paint brush into the cup of water and paint the marker on the coffee filter.
 My kids typically make 4-6 coffee filters each in one setting.